 The building will provide public toilet and change facilities, and a community sports club facility and event space.

 The design was developed in collaboration with our mana whenua partners Ātiawa Ki Whakarongotai (Ātiawa) and the Otaraua Hapū, the Waikanae Football Club, and other community groups.

-Council has contracted a specialist recreation consultant to carry out a needs assessment and feasibility study for the proposed multi-purpose track.
+A needs assessment and feasibility study for the proposed multi-purpose track is being developed.

 Otaraua Park is in Ōtaihanga, mid-way along the Kāpiti Coast.
 The 60ha park spreads across a river plain with an upper terraced area.
 The park is bound by the Waikanae River on its northern boundary and the North Island Main Trunk (NIMT) railway line on its southern boundary.
 National grid electricity pylons cross the park.
 The park is not connected to drinking water, wastewater or storm water systems so innovative, sustainable and environmentally-friendly solutions will be developed to manage water services.